DC | MD | VA Military Medical Malpractice Attorney

 - Economic Damages – Compensation for economic damages includes the cost of medical care, medical equipment, diagnostic testing, hospital bills, and lost wages.

 - Future Damages – Your future losses can also be taken into consideration when determining your compensation.
 This includes future loss of income, reduced earning capacity, and future costs of medical care.

-Are you a non-active duty service member who was harmed due to military medical negligence?
-Were your dependents injured at a military medical facility?
+Are you an active-duty, reservist, or veteran service member who was harmed due to military medical negligence?
+Did your dependents experience malpractice at a military medical facility?
 In either case, the experienced legal team at Bertram Law Group, PLLC can help.

-We’ve helped military dependents and non-active duty service members hold negligent doctors accountable through the Federal Tort Claims Act.
+We’ve helped military dependents and service members hold negligent doctors accountable through the National Defense Authorization Act and the Federal Tort Claims Act.
 While financial compensation can’t undo your injuries, it can help restore peace of mind and allow you to focus on putting your life back together.

-If you believe you have a valid claim, it’s important to speak with an attorney right away.
+If you believe you have a valid claim, it’s important to speak with a lawyer right away.
+We, unfortunately, cannot help those looking to file military benefit claims or military medical disability claims.
 To schedule a free case evaluation, contact our military medical malpractice lawyers in Washington, D.C. now.